trueos/pcbsd/src-qt5/docs/controlpanel.rst

 If the system has already been configured, go to :menuselection:`Configure --> Replication` and click the "+" button to select the hostname of the FreeNAS® system.
 If needed, input or correct the information in the "User Name" and the "Remote Dataset" fields and select the desired replication frequency in the "Frequency" drop-down menu.

+, click the "+SSH" box.
+Life Preserver will scan the network for systems running SSHD and, if the scan is successful, a pop-up menu will show the hostnames of the available systems.
+Select the desired system, press "OK", and its IP address will be displayed in the drop-down menu to the left of the "+SSH" button and the rest of this screen will be activated.
+Note that this scan requires UDP port 5353 to be open on any firewalls on or between the PC-BSD® and the remote system.

+.. note:: **Before entering the information in these fields, you need to first configure the backup system**.
+An example configuration is
+          demonstrated in .

+* **User Name:** this user must have permission to log in to the system that will hold the backup.
+If the account does not already exist, you should create it first on the backup server.

+* **SSH Port:** port 22, the default port used by SSH is selected for you.
+You only need to change this if the remote system is using a non-standard port to listen for SSH connections.
+In that case, use the up/down arrows or type in the port number.

+* **Remote Dataset:** input the name of an existing ZFS dataset on the backup server.
+This is where the backups will be stored.
+To get a list of existing datasets, type :command:`zfs list` on the remote server.
+The "NAME" column in the output of that command gives the fullname of each dataset.
+Type the fullname of the desired dataset into this field.
+When selecting a dataset, make sure that the selected "User Name" has permission to write to the dataset.

+* **Frequency:** snapshots can either be sent the same time that they are created or you can set a time or the schedule when the queued snapshots are sent.

+Once you enter the information and press "Apply", Life Preserver will check that it can connect to the backup server and will prompt for the password of "User Name".
+A second pop-up message will remind you to save the SSH key to a USB stick (as described in :ref:`Life Preserver Options`) as this key is required for
+:ref:`Restoring the Operating System`.

+.. note:: if you don't receive the pop-up message asking for the password, check that the firewall on the backup system, or a firewall within the network, is not preventing access to the configured "SSH Port".

+Once you configure replication, Life Preserver will begin to replicate that snapshot to the remote system.
+Note that the first replication can take several hours to complete, depending upon the speed of the network.
+Subsequent replications will only have changed data and will be much smaller.

+Life Preserver uses backend checks so that it is safe to keep making snapshots while a replication is in process.
+It will not prune any existing snapshots until the replication is finished and it will not start a second replication before the first replication finishes.

 .. index:: backup
 .. _Configuring Encrypted Backups: